NVIDIA/TransformerEngine/README.rst

 the `TransformerLayer` API of Transformer Engine is flexible enough to build multiple major Transformer model architectures.

-Transformer Engine supports the following DL frameworks: PyTorch, JAX (Flax, Praxis), and TensorFlow.
+Transformer Engine supports the following DL frameworks: PyTorch and JAX (Flax, Praxis).

 NOTE: For simplicity, we only show PyTorch examples below.
 For the usage of `TransformerLayer` of all supported frameworks, refer to `examples <https://github.com/NVIDIA/TransformerEngine/tree/main/examples>`_.